21 Essential Life Coaching Skills Every Coach Should Master (2026)

 Good goals are measurable enough that you both know when they’ve been reached.
 And they’re flexible enough to evolve as the client learns more about themselves.

-Skill 17: Accountability and Progress Tracking
+Skill 16: Accountability and Progress Tracking

 Most clients already know what they need to do.
 The coaching relationship gives them somewhere to be accountable for actually doing it.

-Skill 18: Storytelling
+Skill 17: Storytelling

-Storytelling works in two directions.
+Storytelling works in two directions in coaching.

-Business and Entrepreneurship Skills
+Business and Practice Skills

 Skill 19: Marketing and Client Attraction